ZoneMinder/zoneminder/docs/installationguide/packpack.rst

 Once you enter the appropriate command, go get a coffee while a ZoneMinder package is built.
 When the build finished, you can find the resulting packages under a subfolder called "build".

 Note that this will build packages with x86_64 architecture.
-Some distros (debian & ubuntu only at the moment) also supported on i386 architecture.
+This build method can also build on some distros (debian & ubuntu only at the moment) using i386 architecture.
 You can do that by adding "ARCH=i386" parameter.

 ::